Getting into a new MMORPG is exciting, but it also takes a lot of work.

 Genshin Impact was the breakout star of 2020 gaming.

 This game came out of nowhere and made quite a good impression on everyone.
-The game was not only free-to-play but offered lots of exciting content to play while leveling up.
+The game was not only free-to-play but also offered lots of exciting content to play while leveling up.

 Genshin is perfect for solo players as it has an engaging story and tons of content to keep you busy for hours upon hours.

-15. Path Of Exile
+14. Path Of Exile 1, 2

 path of exile marauder

-The free-to-play ARPG, Path of Exile is a game that keeps getting bigger and better.
+The free-to-play ARPG, Path of Exile, is a game that keeps getting bigger and better.
 With the sequel on its way, which is slated to mash this title and the sequel together, the player base for the game keeps growing.

-16. Neverwinter
+15. Neverwinter

 Neverwinter